The power of employee experience management in driving business success

 The engagement stage of the employee lifecycle is all about satisfaction and retention.
 If your EXM initiatives are going well, then your workers should feel engaged and happy, and you’ll see this reflected in productivity levels.

 Work-life balance, recognition of good work, and clear channels of communication are all important aspects of employee engagement that your business can improve.
-This can be particularly challenging when your organization has a mix of office and frontline workers, as they have vastly different day-to-day needs, but still want to be treated the same.
+This can be particularly challenging when your organisation has a mix of office and frontline workers, as they have vastly different day-to-day needs, but still want to be treated the same.

 An employee app, like Flip, can solve this issue for you, as it can be downloaded on any device, including personal smartphones, so every employee has access to all the latest information, whether they’re working in the head office, in a warehouse, or on the shop floor.